Ashwagandha vs Reishi: The Two Roads to Rest

 What Is Reishi?

 Reishi (Ganoderma lucidum) is a woody bracket mushroom revered in Chinese medicine as the "mushroom of immortality."
 Unlike ashwagandha, reishi's calming effects don't come from modulating the stress axis directly.
-Instead, its polysaccharides and triterpenoids work through immune modulation, anti-inflammatory activity, and what traditional Chinese medicine calls settling the "shen" — the spirit or emotional mind.
+Instead, its polysaccharides and triterpenoids work through immune modulation, traditionally used to support wellbeing, and what traditional Chinese medicine calls settling the "shen" — the spirit or emotional mind.

 Quality reishi extracts use dual extraction (ethanol and water) from the fruiting body, standardised to at least 30% beta-glucans.
 Teelixir's organic reishi delivers this with a 10:1 concentration.